practical-artificial-intelligence-841/website/content/slides/week1/week1.md

 ## Due Next Week: Tools​
 - **Communication**: Discord and Canvas​
-    - Have Discord and Canvas apps on your phone and your machine to be notified of all learning activities in this course​
+    - Have Discord and Canvas apps on your phone and your laptop to be notified of all learning activities in this course​

-- **Reading**: Zotero (see **week1-zotero-intro**)​
+- **Readings**: Zotero (see [Zotero Guidelines](https://practical-artificial-intelligence-841.github.io/website/resources-and-tools/zotero-intro/index.html) on the website)
     - Create Zotero account and download Zotero app​
     - Sync Zotero Group **Practical AI** library with your Zotero app​
     - Add Zotero Connector extension to both Chrome and Firefox on your machine​